-Annular Tear – Symptoms and Causes
+Annular tear — symptoms and causes

 - Weakness in the arms and/or legs

-By the age of 30, most people begin to experience some degree of degeneration in their intervertebral discs.
-This degeneration weakens the annulus fibrosus and can lead to annular tears.
+By the age of 30, most people begin to experience some degree of degeneration in their discs.
+This degeneration weakens the tough outer layer of the disc and can lead to small tears in the lining.
 Traumatic injury can also cause an annular tear, which is typically seen in individuals who participate in high-impact sports such as gymnastics and football, and in people with strenuous occupations.